Nathanael Greene Herreshoff: Yacht building

 Those of the 2,000-plus designs by Herreshoff that survive are sought by connoisseurs of classic yachts.
 Herreshoff S-Class sailboats, designed in 1919 and built until 1941, are still actively raced in Narragansett Bay, Buzzards Bay and Western Long Island Sound (Larchmont, New York).
 His 12½ design of 1914 is still being built and raced in New England as well.
 The New York 30 is well regarded as a one-design racer/cruiser.

+World War II

 In the 1942 the shipyard built wooden hull APc-1-class small coastal transports to support the World War II demand for ships.

+The shipyard built wooden hull PT boats (PT-430 to PT-449) used in the Lend-Lease program in 1944.
+The shipyard also built for Great Britain PT Boat (BPT), called MTB (MTB-288 to MTB-294).

+Legacy

 The Herreshoff Marine Museum preserves Herreshoff's legacy at the former site of the Herreshoff Manufacturing Co.